debjeet214/Python/README.md

 Python is a superb language for teaching programming, both at the introductory level and in more advanced courses.

 Books such as How to Think Like a Computer Scientist, Python Programming: An Introduction to Computer Science, and Practical Programming.

-The Education Special Interest Group is a good place to discuss teaching issues.
-Desktop GUIs
+<h3>4.
+Desktop GUIs</h3>
 The Tk GUI library is included with most binary distributions of Python.

-Some toolkits that are usable on several platforms are available separately:
+Also, Some toolkits that are usable on several platforms are available separately:

-wxWidgets
+1. wxWidgets
-Kivy, for writing multitouch applications.
+2. Kivy, for writing multitouch applications.
-Qt via pyqt or pyside
+3. Qt via pyqt or pyside

 Platform-specific toolkits are also available:

-GTK+
+1. GTK+
-Microsoft Foundation Classes through the win32 extensions Software Development
+2. Microsoft Foundation Classes through the win32 extensions

+<h3>5.
+Software Development</h3>
 Python is often used as a support language for software developers, for build control and management, testing, and in many other ways.

-SCons for build control.
+1. SCons for build control.
-Buildbot and Apache Gump for automated continuous compilation and testing.
+2. Buildbot and Apache Gump for automated continuous compilation and testing.
-Roundup or Trac for bug tracking and project management.
+3. Roundup or Trac for bug tracking and project management.

-Business Applications
+<h3>6.
+Business Applications</h3>
 Python is also used to build ERP and e-commerce systems:

-Odoo is an all-in-one management software that offers a range of business applications that form a complete suite of enterprise management applications.
+- Odoo is an all-in-one management software that offers a range of business applications that form a complete suite of enterprise management applications.
-Tryton is a three-tier high-level general purpose application platform.
+- Tryton is a three-tier high-level general purpose application platform.